viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

 </plist>
 ```

-Add the following to your `ios/Runner/Info.plist`:
+Add the following to your `Info.plist`:

 ```xml
 <key>NSBluetoothAlwaysUsageDescription</key>